Chiropractors don’t have a lot of time thinking about disability insurance, am I right?

 All the disability insurance carriers classify occupations based on disability risk.

 Carriers classify this risk on a numerical scale, usually from a 1 to a 5 or a 6.
 A 5/6 occupation class is the lowest disability risk.
 Conversely, an occupation with a 1 has the highest disability risk.

 For example, two people have the same birthday, height/weight, health status, and income.
 One is a construction worker and the other is an accountant.
-The construction worker pays more simply due to occupation compared to the accountant (all things being equal, of course).
+The construction worker pays more simply due to occupational risk compared to the accountant (all things being equal, of course).

 For chiropractors, disability insurance carriers classify the occupation at a 1.

-We can usually get an upgrade to a 2, depending on the situation.
+Sometimes, we can usually get an upgrade to a class 2, depending on the situation.